M. De Sanctis

 Drafted into the defence in place of Alessandro Gamberini and was caught out badly for the game's opening goal, allowing Chiellini to get the jump on him.
 Involved in a sickening collision with Inler not long after so it was only wise that Mazzarri removed him at the break.

-Did not put a foot wrong at the back for the Partenopei and was also never afraid to step out of defense.
+Did not put a foot wrong at the back for the Partenopei and was also never afraid to step out of defence.

 Not quite as eye-catching as Inler in the Napoli engine room but played a key role in upsetting Juve's much-vaunted midfield trio.
 Passing was crisp and accurate, releasing Hamsik into space in the lead up to the Insigne chance with one particularly nice ball.